List of the Top Capital Providers

 • Focused on accelerating growth and unlocking scale through organic growth and acquisitions

-Boathouse Capital provides customized equity capital solutions to unlock value creation.
+Boathouse Capital provides customized solutions to unlock value creation.
 The firm empowers every member of its lean team to be decision makers.
 They can respond to sponsor needs and market opportunities with speed and flexibility.

 Boathouse Capital supports independent sponsors across multiple transaction scenarios.
 The firm provides structured capital for acquisitions, sales acceleration, recapitalizations, and full or partial liquidity events.